Maayanshani25/valkey-glide-wiki/General-Concepts.md

 In all these scenarios, frequently updating passwords or tokens is essential to maintain secure connections and handle failovers effectively.

-Valkey Glide's dynamic password update feature allows you to update these credentials on-the-fly, ensuring continuous secure access without the need for client restarts or reconnections.
+Glide's dynamic password update feature allows you to update these credentials on-the-fly, ensuring continuous secure access without the need for client restarts or reconnections.

 ### Dynamic Password Update Feature